Harish-Kushwah/Data-Structures-and-Algorithms-C/contribute.md

 # Contributing to Graph

-Thank you for considering contributing to the Binary Search Tree!
+Thank you for considering contributing to the graph !
 We appreciate your interest in improving this project.
 To ensure a smooth and collaborative contribution process, please take a moment to review the guidelines below.

 ## Bug Reports and Feature Requests